gariasf/gariasf/README.md

 - Working as a Frontend Engineer
 - Learning Rust
 - Transitioning to Game Development
-- Enrolled on a Game Design and Development Bachelor at UNIR
 - [Reading](https://app.thestorygraph.com/profile/tenraytracedcats)

 ### Recently hacking with